YunoHost/doc/groups_and_permissions.md

 Managing groups
 ---------------

 The group mechanism can be used to define group of users which then can be used to restrict permissions for applications and other services such as mail or xmpp.
-Note that it is *not* mandatory to create a group to do so : you can also restrict access to an app or service to just a specific list of user.
+Note that it is *not* mandatory to create a group to do so: you can also restrict access to an app or service to just a specific list of users.

-Using groups is however useful for semantic, for example if you host multiple group of friends, association or enterprise on your server, you might want to create groups like `association1` and `association2` and add members of each association to the relevant group.
+Using groups is however useful for semantic, for example if you host multiple groups of friends, associations or businesses on your server, you might want to create groups like `association1` and `association2` and add members of each association to the relevant group.

 ### List existing groups

-To list the currently existing groups :
+The existing groups are listed at the top of the page, To list the currently existing groups in CLI :

 ```bash
 $ yunohost user group list